-Individual Engagement: 5% (individual)
+Individual Engagement: 8% (individual)

 Learning occurs fully when students engage fully in class activities, contribute their fair share to team output, and deport themselves professionally.
-Failure to demonstrate full professional engagement by, e.g., not responding to request for input in class or remaining passive during discussions, routinely arriving late or leaving early, attending to the laptop or phone, not meeting project deliverable expectations, low peer evaluation scores from team members, or occasioning criticism from MIP stakeholders, will reduce these scores.
-(See following section on Behavioral Norms for more detail.)
+Failure to demonstrate full professional engagement by, e.g., not responding to request for input in class or remaining passive during discussions, arriving late or leaving early, attending to your laptop or phone at inopportune times, not meeting project deliverable expectations, low peer evaluation scores from team members, or occasioning criticism from MIP staff, will lead to point deductions from the default full score.
+(See the following section on Behavioral Norms for more detail.)